EnvnHash/ara_sdk/Libraries/UI/src/README.md

   - iterate through the nodes children and calculate a bounding box around them
 - clear scissor stack
 - recursive draw iteration
-  - set gl scissoring if requested, depending on the parents viewport
+  - set gl scissoring if requested, depending on the parent's viewport
   - call the UINode's draw function
   - call the UINode's objectmap draw function
   - push the actual viewport to the scissor stack
   - recursively iterate through all children

-**Optimizations**
+# Optimizations

-- recursive tree iteration is slower then parsing a flat list.
+- recursive tree iteration is slower than parsing a flat list.
 During the first matrix iteration a flat list with all active nodes in the correct drawing can be created and used during the drawing step
-- drawing of visible parts and drawing of object map can be done in one step, since they use the same matrices.
+- drawing of visible parts and drawing of an object map can be done in one step, since they use the same matrices.
 Rendering is already done into an FBO with 2 attachments.
 The only thing missing is to integrate the objmap drawing part into all drawing shaders

 ### HID Processing